fouzdertech/business-suite-doc/installation.md

 8. **Complete Installation**

    - After entering the admin user information, click **Finish** to complete the installation.
-   - Your CloudOnex Business Suite installation is now complete, and you can begin configuring and using the platform.
+   - Your FouzderIT Business Suite installation is now complete, and you can begin configuring and using the platform.